 The 2013 fighting games video features most of the NESBlog team, Antoine Daniel, and Benzaie and Bob Lennon (only in the multiple ending).

 The DC Comics adaptations video opens with Seb (dressed as the Joker and seconded by a Harley Quinn Expy) torturing Marcus, while Duck-Man is fighting against Usul and Karim Debbache, respectively dressed as Spirou and Tintin.
+This is lampshaded shortly afterwards.

 The Home Alone review has vocal cameos, from Brigitte Lecordier and Benoît Allemane, known as the French voices of Son Goku and Morgan Freeman respectively.